It All Started with Chickens

 We’re of the mind that you can have really carefully-crafted products, but to what end, when they’re wrapped and packaged in plastic, and shipped in things that can’t biodegrade or be recycled?
 Just.
 Ew.

 When it came to deciding packaging, we put a lot of thought into how to make use of sustainable, reusable and repurposed items.
 Our napkins are a perfect example: each bundle is wrapped in a scrap of fabric that would have otherwise gone in the trash.
 Our lotion line is all served up in aluminum tins, so ideal for reuse or recycling.
-Annie Goat Soaps are packaged in reusable cotton muslin bags.
-The lotion labels we use are made by a company that is powered by the wind!
+Annie Goat Soaps are packaged recycled paper, and even the labels for our tins are made by a company that is powered by the wind!

-With shipping, we try to keep things as lightweight as we can, reducing the carbon footprint of freight costs and fuel use, plus, we ship in either recycled boxes, or recyclable mailers, and even repurpose shipping materials we’ve received.
+With shipping, we try to keep things as lightweight as we can, reducing the carbon footprint of freight costs and fuel use, plus, we ship in either recycled boxes, or recyclable mailers, and even repurpose shipping materials we’ve received, and use paper shipping tape.
 There’s always room for improvement, and we’re always thinking about the next best way to improve this segment of our business.

 Support in Our Community and Beyond

 If you know us at all, you know volunteerism, mentoring and earnest allyship is a part of our fiber.
-We don’t just talk about it, we live it and support it, with our time, talent, and treasure, and have for decades.
-Recently, we decided to make a sustained commitment by financially supporting an organization that helps people living in the many existing “food deserts“.
-There are more than 40 in the Dallas metro.
-Check the map and see how many are near you.
+We don’t just talk about it, we live it and support it, with our time, talent, and treasure, and individually have for decades.
+Recently, we decided to make a sustained commitment by financially supporting an organization that helps people living in the many existing “food deserts“, and we also donate a portion of our sales to several local animal rescues.